vengaer/thrdpool/README.md

 Any function with the signature `void name(void *)` may be scheduled for execution.
 Scheduled tasks are appended to a FIFO task structure in the thread pool.
 Once a worker thread finishes a task, it pops the next from the queue.
-If not tasks are available, the worker goes to sleep until one is scheduled.
+If no tasks are available, the worker goes to sleep until one is scheduled.

 The size of the task queue may be read using `thrdpool_scheduled_tasks`, whereas the max capacity is given by `thrdpool_taskq_capacity`.
 Clearing the task queue is done by calling `thrdpool_flush`.